Singh-Karan10/coursera_git/README.md

 # coursera_git
-this is mainly a dummy repo for completing  a coursera assignment
+This is mainly a dummy repo for completing  a coursera assignment.
+Adding some more details about project description.